 The standard formula capital requirement for an insurer’s investments in residential mortgage portfolios is calculated based predominantly on the default risk.

-Matching Adjustment (MA) portfolios are subject to a very strict set of application criteria relating to the ALM practices of the insurers as well as the features of the products in the portfolio.
+Matching Adjustment (MA) portfolios are subject to a strict set of application criteria relating to the ALM practices of the insurers as well as the features of the products in the portfolio.
 Solvency II recognises that the insurer will hold the bonds in the MA portfolio to maturity and calculates the capital requirement for spread risk to reflect long-term nature of these investments.
-Unfortunately, overly restrictive criteria mean that the application of the Matching Adjustment is currently restricted to only two national markets and 13% of the aggregate European liabilities.

 In addition, insurers who use an internal model can benefit from a tool called the Dynamic Volatility Adjustment (DVA).
 This is a tool which permits the insurer to adjust the capital charge for its corporate bond portfolio in a similar way to the capital calculations for the Matching Adjustment portfolio.
-However, unlike the MA calculations, insurers using the DVA often have to adapt their calculations to reflect any residual ALM and forced selling risks in their portfolios.
+In December 2017, EIOPA published an Opinion on the use of DVA in internal models which but provided guidance on the modelling of a DVA and the risk management aspects of their use.

 How should Solvency II be improved to better reflect the true risks of corporate bond investments?

 Insurance Europe supports the investigation of two different approaches to resolving the incorrect treatment of corporate bonds within Solvency II.
 Both approaches already exist within the Solvency II framework in one form or another and could be easily implemented to ensure that the capital requirements for corporate bond exposures for all insurers are more reflective of the true economic risks.

+The difference between the approaches emerges from their approach to the risk measurement of assets and liabilities.
+The first approach (the counterparty default risk approach) excludes those bonds not exposed to possible forced sales from a spread risk calculation based on pure changes of market values.
+The second approach (the dynamic volatility adjustment) does not change the risk measurement of the asset side but ensures that the total balance sheet approach of Solvency II is obeyed, ie that assumed spread changes are adequately reflected in the risk measurement of liabilities as well.
+To this end, the volatility adjustment, which is used for the liability valuation and is based on spreads, too, must be recalculated.

-A default approach
+A counterparty default risk approach

-As the name suggests, under a default approach, the capital requirement for corporate bonds is based on the default risk rather than spread risk, where bonds are not at risk of forced sale.
+As the name suggests, under a counterparty default risk approach, the capital requirement for corporate bonds is based on the default risk rather than spread risk, where bonds are not at risk of forced sale.

-One way to implement the default approach would be as follows:
+One way to implement the counterparty default risk approach would be as follows:

 Notionally separate the insurer’s corporate bond portfolio into two sections;